Facial treatment in Amsterdam – professional skin improvement for fresh, strong skin

 Does a facial treatment help against acne?

-This is possible, depending on the type of acne and the chosen technique; often a systematic approach with pore cleansing and appropriate exfoliation works best.
+This is possible, depending on the type or acne and the chosen technique; often a systematic approach with pore cleansing and appropriate exfoliation works best.

 What is the difference between a peel and microdermabrasion?